JALsnipe/cs4172-assn3/readme.txt

 like using virtualbuttons, but some may require 3 hands if i do the tap and hold approach.  try toggle?

 bugs:
-workspace only supports sphere need to be able to clone objects and delete objects
+delete working for all except cube workspace only supports sphere need to be able to clone objects